kjellr/emoji-expander/README.md

 # Emoji Expander

 You know how in Slack, you can type `:face_with_rolling_eyes:`, and it will give you 🙄?

-This is a Chrome extension that basically does the opposite of that.
-When it finds an emoji, it replaces it with its text-based equivilent.
+This is a Chrome extension that basically does the opposite of that on the webpages you visit.
+When the extension finds an emoji, it replaces the emoji with the text-based equivilent.

+For example:

+- ❤️ becomes `:heart:`
+- 🙀 becomes `:scream_cat:`
+- 🫠 becomes `:melting_face:`
+- ✨ becomes `:sparkles:`
+- 🕴️becomes `:man_in_business_suit_levitating:`

+Et cetera, you get the picture.
+Or well... you don't.
+You get some text instead of the picture.
+That's the whole point.

 ## Installation